markrickert/cryptohopper-dashboard-watchlist/README.md

 Cryptohopper may change their website at any moment, causing one or all of these scripts to cease functioning.

+## all.user.js

+> By [@markrickert](https://github.com/markrickert) and [@eatsleepcoderepeat-gl](https://github.com/eatsleepcoderepeat-gl) (Xerahn on Discord)

+* This is a master script, provided for user convenience, which will install all other scripts available at the time of installation.
+If auto update is enabled, this will also keep all other scripts up to date as well and will add any new features (scripts) automatically.

 ## coin-watchlist.user.js

 * Allows you to track a coin by icon/color across all your hoppers.
 Highlight the losers or mark positions that are heavily dollar cost averaged to more easily visually identify them in your dashboard or mark coins that are part of a custom config pool.